Paris Placement Program

 Can I use FEE-HELP to defer payment of the unit of study fees?

-Eligible local students can elect to defer their fees for the BUSS2502 Paris Placement Program unit only, through the Australian Government's FEE-HELP scheme.
+Eligible local students can elect to defer their fees for the BUSS2502/BUSS6504 Paris Placement Program unit only, through the Australian Government's FEE-HELP scheme.

 Can I cancel my application?

 Yes you can.
-Please refer to the refund policy in the Program Conditions and Guidelines for further details.
+Please refer to the Program Conditions for further details.

 How do I cancel my application?

 Applications to withdraw from the Paris Placement Program must be received in writing and lodged with the University of Sydney Business School Careers and Employability Office.
-Please refer to the refund policy for further details.
+Please refer to the Program Conditions for further details.

-Will I get a refund of all of my tuition fees?
+Will I get a refund of all of my fees?

-Please refer to the refund policy for further details.
+Please refer to the Program Conditions for further details.

 Do I need to submit a separate application to be considered for a scholarship?

 A separate application is not required.
-Students should complete the field on the application form relating specifically to scholarships.
+You should complete the field on the application form relating specifically to scholarships.
 You must complete this at the time of application as late requests will not be considered.
 Scholarship recipients will be selected based on equity and evidence of equity considerations will be required.

 Will any full scholarships be offered?

 Only partial scholarships will be offered.
-Before applying to the program, students should ensure that they have the financial means to support themselves for the duration of the program.
+Before applying to the program, you should ensure that you have the financial means to support yourself for the duration of the program.